brimdata/zed/docs/zq/README.md

 [is_error function](functions/is_error.md).

-This approach provides a robust technique for debugging complex query pipelines, where errors can be wrapped in one another providing stack-trace like debugging output alongside the output data.
+This approach provides a robust technique for debugging complex query pipelines, where errors can be wrapped in one another providing stack-trace-like debugging output alongside the output data.
 This approach has emerged as a more powerful alternative to the traditional technique of looking through logs for errors or trying to debug a halted program with a vague error message.